Do We Expect Most AGN to Live in Disks?: Discussion

 Our model builds on the ``semi-empirical'' model approach from \papertwo, which means that the ``background'' galaxy population properties are taken from observations.
 The theoretical ``layer'' added on top of this is the AGN fueling/feedback model.
 The non-major merger model is taken from \paperone; this model attempts to calculate the probability that cold, dense gas reaches an AGN and can be accreted, based on known empirical properties of galaxies (their distribution of gas fractions and the spatial distribution of that gas).
 The advantage of this model is that it makes no specific assumption about how this gas ``gets into'' the galaxy center in the first place -- it can be contributed or torqued by minor mergers, disk instabilities (bars, spiral arms, massive clumps), directly fueled by ``cold flows'' or accretion streams, or simply random turbulent cloud-cloud scattering.
 Since these all contribute in a {\em statistical} sense to the distribution of gas fractions and dispersions, they are all accounted for implicitly.
 The merger model is taken from \papertwo, using empirically-constrained merger rates convolved with a library of results from galaxy-galaxy merger simulations with simple prescriptions for BH growth and feedback.

 We reach similar conclusions to those recently reached by \citet{draper:2012.bh.synthesis.secvsmgr}, using an independent BH population synthesis approach with very different methods used to model the merger and non-merger triggering rates.
 In short, the models predict that ``stochastic'' fueling, with no specific preference for large-scale ``triggering phenomena'' in disky, secularly evolving systems should dominate the population at Seyfert and lower luminosities, while mergers dominate fueling of bright quasars.
 As argued in \citet{bellovary:2013.cosmo.bh.fueling}, this means that no new ``direct'' large-scale fueling mechanisms (such as cold flows somehow penetrating directly to the BH) need to exist at high redshift -- and in fact, there is little room for such mechanisms in this model.
+And recent observations in e.g.\ \citet{treister:2012} (and references therein) may have begun to map this transition -- the authors there see a strikingly similar trend with luminosity to that predicted here, with only a weak secondary dependence on redshift.